centric-automation/LightningReferenceApp/terraform-rnd/readme.md

 # Use Terraform to Provision a Microsoft DevOps Team

-Using the Terraform scripts provided here, the user should be able to create a new Project and certain other necessary Azure resources required for the team to begin building software.
+Using the Terraform scripts provided here, the user should be able to create a new Microsoft Azure DevOps Project as well as other necessary Azure resources required for the team to begin the project.

-A functional understanding of Microsoft Azure Subscriptions and Terraform are required.
+A functional understanding of Microsoft Azure Administration and Terraform are required.
 Reference the [Appendix](#appendix) for any foundational information or details not provided below.

 ## Prerequisites
-Before this automation can be executed that initializes the team, there are required actions that must be first performed.
+Before this automation can be executed that initializes the team, there are required actions that must be first met.

 1. **Create/Re-Use Microsoft Azure Subscription**

-	> Visit the [Microsoft Azure Portal](https://portal.azure.com) and ensure the client has a Micorost Azure subscription created with billing details specified.
+	> Visit the [Microsoft Azure Portal](https://portal.azure.com) and ensure the client has a Microsoft Azure subscription created with billing details specified.
 	>
 	> *NOTE: an existing subscription can be used or a new one may be created.*
 	>
 	> Make note of the subscription name for later use.

 2. **Create a Microsoft DevOps Organization**
-	> Go through the steps to create a new Microsoft Azure DevOps Subscription on the [Microsoft Azure DevOps](https://dev.azure.com) site.
+	> Execute the steps to create a new Microsoft Azure DevOps Subscription on the [Microsoft Azure DevOps](https://dev.azure.com) site.
 Use the subscriiption identified in the previous step.
-Take note of the Organization URL.
+Take note of the newly created Organization URL.
 	>
-	> Ensure that the team member executing the Terraform scripts has ***Administrative*** level access to the **Organization**.
+	> Ensure that the team member executing the Terraform scripts has ***Administrative*** level access to the Organization.

-3.  **Customize the App Dev Process Template for the Organization to be in line with Centric's Right Site approach**
+3.  **Customize the App Dev Process Template for the Organization to be consistent with Centric's Right Site approach**

-	> A key componentn of Centric's Right Site model is a [Customized Process Template](https://docs.microsoft.com/en-us/azure/devops/organizations/settings/work/manage-process?view=azure-devops) in Microsoft Azure DevOps.
+	> A key component of Centric's Right Site model is a Microsoft Azure DevOps [Customized Process Template](https://docs.microsoft.com/en-us/azure/devops/organizations/settings/work/manage-process?view=azure-devops).
 Create an inherited process derived from the existing Agile Template.
-Name the process and take down the name to be used later in the process.
+Name the process and **remember the name** to be used later in the process.
 	>
 	> Modify this process according the the current Right Site process guidelines.

-4. **Initialize the Terraform state power store**
+4. **Initialize Terraform state shared storage**
 	> The terraform scripts must be able to be used by multiple team members concurrently.
 As a result, the Terraform state should be shared.
 Follow the directions in the [Init Environment](#init-environment) section of the [Appendix](#appendix).

 ## Create the New Azure DevOps Project
-Once all the prerequisites have been met, the provided scripts can be used to create a new Microsoft Azure DevOps ***Team*** in the created **Organization** contained in the ***Subscription***.
+Once all the prerequisites have been met, the following tasks can be performed to create a new Microsoft Azure DevOps ***Team*** in the created **Organization** contained in the ***Subscription***.

 ### Create a TFVARS fils for the New Project
-The provisioning process is customized by supplying input values specific to this project.
-All of theese input variables (and their defaults) are defined in the ```variables.tf``` file.
+The provisioning process is customized by supplying input values specific to this new project to be created.
+All of these input variables (and their defaults) are defined in the ```variables.tf``` file.

 The ```terraform.tfvars``` file can be used to set these values prior to script execution.